natharyan/Natural-Language-Website-Builder/README.md

 # webapp_builder

-Build a website element by element by typing in natural language.
+A website development tool that is unconventional from other generative AI website builders as it allows users to build website components sequentially and customise each component as per their choice.

-Used nltk for tokenization and pyweb.io for generating the UI components (can be changed to frontend of choice)
+I have used nltk for tokenization and pyweb.io for generating the UI components.
+Pyweb.io can be replaced with any frontend templates of your choice.

-Example prompts:
+Some example prompts are:

 \<section (header, body, footer)\> \<function\> '\<content\>'
 1. `Hi, give me a header with the title 'Culinary Chronicles' and the description as 'A journey through global flavours, recipes, and culinary traditions.'`